ljw1004/csharpspec/csharp/attributes.md

 #### The CallerFilePath attribute

-The `System.Runtime.CompilerServices.``CallerFilePathAttribute` is allowed on optional parameters when there is a standard implicit conversion (§6.3.1) from `string` to  the parameter's type.
+The `System.Runtime.CompilerServices.CallerFilePathAttribute` is allowed on optional parameters when there is a standard implicit conversion (§6.3.1) from `string` to the parameter's type.

-If a function invocation from a location in source code omits an optional parameter with the `Caller``FilePathAttribute`, then a string literal representing that location's file path is used as an argument to the invocation instead of the default parameter value.
+If a function invocation from a location in source code omits an optional parameter with the `CallerFilePathAttribute`, then a string literal representing that location's file path is used as an argument to the invocation instead of the default parameter value.

 The format of the file path is implementation-dependent.